 I am glad that I beat my previous PR by over a minute!
-Beating my personal record was a great birthday present to myself.
+Beating my record was a great birthday present for me.
 I ended up treating myself with McDonald’s Big Breakfast meal and a chocolate cake.

 On June 8 of the same year, I suffered a tear in both meniscus and MCL in my left knee after a tough football game.
 With a combination of personal tragedy, work-related stress, and an injury, I became really depressed but I didn’t stop there.
 To overcome those tough times, I took a week-long time off from work and attended physical therapy sessions for over three months.

-I became more enthusiastic with my full recovery after being selected to run for the TBR Dream Marathon 2015 in August.
+I became more enthusiastic about my full recovery after being selected to run for the TBR Dream Marathon 2015 in August.

 For the past five months, I followed a strict regimen according to the training program by sleeping as early as I can, avoiding alcohol and tobacco, eating right, and most of all: NOT over-training.
 My confidence boosted specially that I was in the best shape of my life.

 A day before the race day, I was pretty nervous and I couldn’t get additional sleep.
-So, I decided to take pictures of my running gear and played a vinyl of my favorite band.
-I ended up taking an afternoon nap at 5:00pm and waking up at 9:30pm.
-I tipped the scales at 140 lbs even on the race day and left home at exactly 10:45pm via service bus going to Nuvali.
+So, I decided to take pictures of my running gear and played a record of my favorite band.
+I ended up taking an afternoon nap at 5:00 PM and waking up at 9:30 PM.
+I tipped the scales at 140 lbs even on the race day and left home at exactly 10:45 PM via service bus going to Nuvali.